-- 4. Summary of Allegations Concisely describe the offense and the youth's role in the alleged offense - 5.
+- Date Petition or Notice filed - 3.
+Allegations of petition(s) - 4.
+Summary of Allegations Concisely describe the offense and the youth's role in the alleged offense - 5.
 Other Significant Case Factors-Other issues which may be pertinent to the Court's making a decision to release or detain.
 Examples include a lengthy runaway, drug history, violence at home, or previously scheduled court dates on pending matters in which the youth was not previously detained. - 6.
 Pre-printed paragraphs re: Child Abuse Information Requests should be tailored to indicate only those issues which are pertinent to the youth and delete those which are not.
 (NOTE: Delete the entire section and all wording if the youth is 171⁄2 years plus, already has a placement order, has been ordered detained on a previous matter or is serving a commitment.) - 7.
-Companions Indicate names, J/DL#, disposition, or signify "adult." - 8.
+Companions Indicate first name and last initial, J/DL#, court case #(s), disposition, or signify "adult." - 8.
 Detention Criteria - a.
-Note the legal reason for detention as authorized by WIC 628: - The youth is in need of proper parental control - The youth is destitute - The youth has an unfit home - The youth is in urgent need of protection - The youth is likely to flee the jurisdiction of the court - The youth represents a threat to the community - The youth is subject to a hold by the Division of Juvenile Justice (DJJ) - b.
+Note the legal reason/detention justification as authorized by WIC 628: - (1) The youth is in need of proper parental control - (2) The youth is destitute - (3) The youth has an unfit home - (4) The youth is in urgent need of protection - (5) The youth is likely to flee the jurisdiction of the court - (6) The youth represents a threat to the community - (7) The youth is subject to a hold by the Division of Juvenile Justice (DJJ) - b.
 Even if the youth is released on PPP, include the "Detention Justification" (since PPP is a restriction of freedom) and the specific justification for release on PPP as the court needs to state its justification for the record.
 The PPP release and the date of the release should be stated under the "Detention status" section of the Detention Report. - c.
-Attach a copy of the RAI and Tiffany A. Restraint form to the Detention Report. - 9.
-Recommendation Choose from list or add ones which are specific to the case (Example: "Upon findings, that the matter be transferred to Riverside County for disposition.") - H. Lodging Youth From Other Jurisdictions - 1.
-California
+Attach a copy of the RAI and Tiffany A. Restraint form to the Detention Report.

+9. Recommendation - Choose from list or add ones which are specific to the case (Example: "Upon findings, that the matter be transferred to Riverside County for disposition.")

+H. Lodging Youth From Other Jurisdictions